WilliamKHChan/ENGG1340-Group-103/README.md

   7. Allow any change of the records

-*Assumptions:*
+*Assumptions:*\
-  1. Once an account and a category under the account is created, the user must type the exactly the same name of the accout and
+1. Once an account and a category under the account is created, the user must type the exactly the same name of the account and category so that the records can be made.\
-     category so that the records can be made.
+\

-  2. The user must type in the correct commands which we will provide a manual of them in order to execute the program properly.
+2. The user must type in the correct commands which we will provide a manual of them in order to execute the program properly.\